An SDP Relaxation for the Sparse Integer Least Squares Problem

-{ In this paper, we study the \emph{sparse integer least square problem} (SILS), which is the NP-hard variant of the least square problem, where we only consider sparse $\{0, \pm 1\}$-vectors.
-We propose an $\ell_1$-based SDP relaxation to SILS, and provide sufficient conditions for our SDP relaxation to solve SILS.
-The class of data input which guarantee that SDP solves SILS is broad enough to cover many cases in real-world applications, such as privacy preserving identification, and multiuser detection.
-To show this, we specialize our sufficient conditions to two special cases of SILS with relevant applications: the \emph{feature extraction problem} and the \emph{integer sparse recovery problem}.
-We show that our SDP relaxation can solve the feature extraction problem with sub-Gaussian data, under some weak conditions on the second moment of the covariance matrix.
-Next, we show that our SDP relaxation can solve the integer sparse recovery problem under some conditions that can be satisfied both in high and low coherence settings.
-We also show that in the high coherence setting, our SDP relaxation performs better than other $\ell_1$-based methods, such as Lasso and Dantzig Selector. }
+{In this paper, we study the \emph{sparse integer least squares problem} (SILS), an NP-hard variant of least squares with sparse $\{0, \pm 1\}$-vectors.
+We propose an $\ell_1$-based SDP relaxation, and a randomized algorithm for SILS, which computes feasible solutions with high probability with an asymptotic approximation ratio $1/T^2$ as long as the sparsity constant $\sigma \ll T$.
+Our algorithm handles large-scale problems, delivering high-quality approximate solutions for dimensions up to $d = 10,000$.
+The proposed randomized algorithm applies broadly to binary quadratic programs with a cardinality constraint, even for non-convex objectives.
+For fixed sparsity, we provide sufficient conditions for our SDP relaxation to solve SILS, meaning that any optimal solution to the SDP relaxation yields an optimal solution to SILS.
+The class of data input which guarantees that SDP solves SILS is broad enough to cover many cases in real-world applications, such as privacy preserving identification and multiuser detection.
+We validate these conditions in two application-specific cases: the \emph{feature extraction problem}, where our relaxation solves the problem for sub-Gaussian data with weak covariance conditions, and the \emph{integer sparse recovery problem}, where our relaxation solves the problem in both high and low coherence settings under certain conditions. }